Computational Pathology: A Survey Review and The Way Forward: Domain Expert Knowledge Annotation

 Existing pathological reports, along with the metadata that comes from public large-scale databases like TCGA, can also be leveraged as additional sources of task-dependent annotations without the use of further annotation.
 For example, TCGA metadata was used to identify desirable slides in \cite{209}, while pathological diagnostic reports were used for breast ductal carcinoma in-situ grading in \cite{183}.

 To note, there are some tasks where manual annotation by pathologists can be bypassed altogether.
-For instance, immunohistochemistry (IHC) was applied to generate mitosis figure labels using a PHH3 slide-restaining approach in \cite{81}, while immunofluorescence staining was used as annotations to identify nuclei associated with pancreatic adenocarcinoma \cite{242}.
+For instance, IHC was applied to generate mitosis figure labels using a Phospho-Histone H3 (PHH3) slide-restaining approach in \cite{81}, while immunofluorescence staining was used as annotations to identify nuclei associated with pancreatic adenocarcinoma \cite{242}.
 These works parallel the techniques that pathologists often use in clinical practice, such as the use of IHC staining as a supplement to H$\&$E stained slides for difficult to diagnose cases \cite{31}.
-They demonstrate high performance on their respective tasks wherein the top-performing models on the TUPAC16 \cite{TUPAC16} dataset were achieved \cite{81}.
+They demonstrate high performance on their respective tasks wherein the top-performing models on the Tumor Proliferation Assessment Challenge 2016 (TUPAC16) \cite{TUPAC16} dataset were achieved \cite{81}.
 Importantly, these techniques still utilize supervision, albeit weakly, by leveraging lab techniques that have been developed and refined to identify the desired regions visually.

-\textbf{\textit{Ground-Truth Diagnostic Information}} Understanding different annotation levels and their impact on the procedural development of ML pipelines is an important step in solving tasks within CoPath.
+\textbf{\textit{Ground-Truth Diagnostic Information}} Understanding different annotation levels and their impact on the procedural development of ML pipelines is an important step in solving tasks within CPath.
 There are five possible levels of annotation, in order of increasing granularity (from weakly-supervised to fully-supervised): patient, slide, ROI, patch, and pixel.
 Figure \ref{fig:annotation_overview} overviews the benefits and limitations of each level.
-This section focuses on describing the components and considerations of each granularity level as well as new active learning tools for the development of Ground-Truth Annotations.

-\textbf{\textit{\textit{Patient-level Annotation}}} Patient-level annotations assign a single label to a single patient and come from case reports that can address multiple WSIs from a primary organ site.
-In addition to the WSIs, the Laboratory Information System (LIS) may also contain additional metadata, diagnostic information, and analytical or synoptic report information \cite{pantanowitz2007medical}.
-Notably, the LIS can store specimen type, molecular and genetic tests, patient medical history, and clinical variables such as the patient's age and gender \cite{550, 611}.

-\textbf{\textit{Slide-level Annotation}} Slide-level annotations designate labels for a single WSI, which encompasses diagnosis and cancer information \cite{493, 474}.
-In comparison to the patient-level, this level of focus provides a more precise tissue location for the provided diagnosis \cite{547, 573, 639}.
+For additional information regarding each annotation level please refer to Appendix \ref{appendix_annotation}.